SocioProphet/porter-self-hosted/README.md

 }
 ```

+Then, run `terraform init` and `terraform apply`.
 To output the values from RDS, run `terraform output -json`.

 ### Step 5: Install Porter Helm chart